 Interestingly enough, there are some pasta dishes that while extremely creamy in nature have no cream at all, such as the classic Roman pasta, Cacio e Pepe, which relies upon the combination of the pecorino and the starchy pasta water to form a velvety, creamy consistency.

 For the purposes of this dish though, we use heavy cream.

-Full disclosure - I love pecorino.
+Full disclosure - I love Pecorino Romano cheese.
 It is my favorite cheese.
 Use it if you can find it!
-It is the cheese used in the classic Roman pastas, and I put it on almost everything, from Spaghetti Amatriciana to a hearty bowl of Pasta Fagioli.

 Pecorino really is quite salty and we’ve accounted for that in the recipe by using only 1 tsp of salt.
-So make sure to test the sauce at the end if you opt to use a less salty Parmesan or different cheese.
-You may find you need to add a bit more salt.
+So make sure to test the sauce at the end if you opt to use a less salty cheese like parmesan or a different cheese.

 - 1 pound white button mushrooms sliced